 No garden is complete without the subtle textures offered by native grasses.
 Whether it’s the ultra-silky Mexican Feather Grass (Nassella tenuissima) or a bold, upright clump of Switchgrass (Panicum virgatum), the extensive array of Texas native grasses offers something for every garden.

-Tough, native shrubs that bloom aren’t only for sunny spots.
+Tough, native perennials that bloom aren’t only for sunny spots.
 Shade-tolerant species like Turk’s Cap (Malvaviscus drummondii) provide important nectar for native hummingbirds and insects.

 Native fruiting shrubs, such as American Beautyberry (Callicarpa americana) provide structure, color and interest in the landscape.
 They also serve as an important source for native birds; plant varieties that fruit in different seasons to provide a year-round supply of food for wildlife.